 The Biomedical Sciences course welcomes applications from students of all nationalities and backgrounds.
-For 2017 entry, around a fifth of our places were awarded to students offering qualifications other than A-levels, and a large proportion of this group were based in schools and colleges outside the United Kingdom.
+For 2018 entry, just under a fifth of our places were awarded to students offering qualifications other than A-levels, and a large proportion of this group were based in schools and colleges outside the United Kingdom.

 The application process is the same for all candidates, and there is no quota for international students.

 APPLYING TO OXFORD

 All applications to universities in the UK are made through a central service called UCAS (www.ucas.ac.uk) and not directly to individual universities.
 Applications are made entirely online.
 Applications for entry in October 2019 will need to be submitted by 15 October 2018.

 In order to properly assess applications, it is essential that all applicants provide their full educational history on the UCAS form including qualification types and grades.